-After the successful completion of three other student housing projects on campus, most recently Spartan Village Phase I, Barton Malow was chosen as the construction manager for the next phase of the much needed residential housing expansion.
-Barton Malow also provided self-perform concrete services for this project, including cement board buildings.
+After successfully completing three other student housing projects on campus, including Spartan Village Phase I, Barton Malow was chosen as the construction manager for the next phase of the much-needed residential housing expansion.
+As builder, Barton Malow also provided self-perform concrete services for this student housing project, including cement board buildings.

 This project consisted of two new, apartment-style residence halls with meeting and retail space, connected by a pedestrian bridge.
 Designed for sophomores, juniors, seniors, and graduate students, the dorms give students their own bedrooms with shared bath and living spaces.
 This town center concept also includes two pedestrian plazas, opening the space to UNCG students and the adjacent Glenwood neighborhood.